ciatph/firebase-users-admin/README.md

       -p 3001:3001 \
       ciatphdev/firebase-users-admin-server:v1.1.0
    ```
+4. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
+   `docker exec -it server-prod npm run seed`
-4. Launch the server API documentation on
+5. Launch the server API documentation on
 `http://localhost:3001/docs`